 With the entire horde of followers liking the same post that you liked, your chance to get seen is nil.

 Why is that?
 Your “like” gets lumped with the rest of the “likers.”
 But when you like a post AND leave a well-meaning and positive comment to a post, you just made your brand visible.

 So, let me ask you this: between liking a page and leaving a comment, which one is a more strategic and solve use of your time, as a business?

 Also, social media users are wary of spam-like messages.

-Dropping a link to your brand or using your hashtag while uninvited are — spam.
+Dropping your company’s link to someone else’s post or using your hashtag though uninvited is – spam.

 Leave comments that are friendly, wholesome, witty and personal!

 Your goodwill will result to followers who will also show their appreciation by liking and commenting on your posts.
 It’s a win-win deal.

 SOCIAL MEDIA FAIL 2: You keep on sharing other company’s links.

 RIGHT: Create your own.